 Notes

-Whatever broth you choose, it's best NOT to use a low-sodium one in this recipe.
+- If you don't have homemade chicken broth on hand, it's fine to use a store-bought one.
+It's best NOT to use a low-sodium one in this recipe.
 While great as a base in many other recipes, it lacks flavor, and in this recipe, it's going to be noticeable.

 Nutrition per Serving